 Frequently Asked Questions

-Platelets are the cells that are useful for blood clotting.
-Normal count ranges from 1.5 – 4.0 lakh cells/mm3.
-Patients with low platelet count have an increased tendency for bleeding in the form of gum bleeding, excess bleeding after mild trauma, or bleeding anywhere in the body.
-We should find the cause for the low platelet count.
-But in general, patients with low platelet count should avoid ‘contact sports’ like football.
-Beware of any injuries because of the potential for excess bleeding
+The cells that are useful for blood clotting are platelets.
+The standard count varies between 1.5 and 4.0 lakh cells/mm3.
+There is an increased tendency for bleeding in patients with low platelet counts in the form of gum bleeding, excess bleeding after minor trauma or bleeding anywhere in the body.
+We should find the cause of the low number of platelets.